Dhruv1249/Process-Visualizer/README.md

 After downloading the zip file, unzip the file and run the .otf file and click on intall and it will be automatically installed in your system.

+Note: Even if you don't install the font the application will automatically default to Arial as its font.